This article was originally published as an op-ed in The Jerusalem Post on 23 July 2023: https://www.jpost.com/opinion/article-752042

 Better sleep, better health

-I can tell you from my clinical experience that when it comes to losing weight, clients with the best success are sure to get a good night’s sleep most nights.
-I’ve also seen people who had trouble lowering their blood sugar be able to do so better once their sleep hygiene improved.
+My clinical experience has shown me that when it comes to losing weight, my biggest successes are those who get a good night’s sleep.
+I have also seen people who had trouble lowering their blood sugar, better able to do it once their sleep hygiene improved.